Renormalised 3-point functions of stress tensors and conserved currents in CFT: Introduction

-The counterterms we add introduce a dependence on the renormalisation scale breaking conformal invariance.
-The renormalised correlators then obey modified (or `anomalous') conformal Ward identities containing additional inhomogeneous terms \cite{Deser:1976yx} (see also \cite{Duff:1993wm} and references therein).
+The counterterms we add introduce a dependence on the renormalisation scale, breaking conformal invariance.
+The renormalised correlators now obey modified (or `anomalous') conformal Ward identities containing additional inhomogeneous terms \cite{Deser:1976yx} (see also \cite{Duff:1993wm} and references therein).
 As the trace Ward identity is similarly modified, the coefficients appearing in these anomalous Ward identities are exactly those appearing in the trace anomaly.
 In the examples we study, it turns out that both the 2- and the 3-point functions are renormalised by the same counterterm.
 The anomaly coefficient we obtain is then related to the overall normalisation of the 2-point function.
 Anomalies of this type, corresponding to type B in the classification of \cite{Deser:1993yx}, represent however only half the picture.
 In addition, there can be type A anomalies, whose contribution to the trace of the stress tensor vanishes when integrated over all of flat space.
-Unlike type B anomalies, type A anomalies are therefore {\it scale-invariant}: they break special conformal transformations but not dilatations.
-Type A anomalies arise when the regulated correlator features a diverging coefficient multiplying an evanescent tensor structure that vanishes in the physical spacetime dimension.
-The result is in fact finite, and does not represent a genuine UV divergence.
+Unlike type B anomalies, type A anomalies are thus {\it scale-invariant}: they break special conformal transformations but not dilatations.
+Type A anomalies arise when the regulated correlator features a divergent coefficient multiplying an evanescent tensorial structure that vanishes in the physical spacetime dimension.
+The result is then finite, and does not represent a genuine UV divergence.

 Above two dimensions, and assuming parity invariance, the simplest flat-space correlator exhibiting a type A anomaly is the stress tensor 3-point function in four dimensions.
-Revealing the evanescent structure of the corresponding regulated correlator, and its role in generating the Euler contribution to the trace anomaly, is in fact one of the major motivations for our present study.
+Understanding the evanescent structure of the regulated correlator, and its role in generating the Euler contribution to the trace anomaly, is in fact one of the motivations for our present study.
 Setting aside the full problem for later, the general flavour of these ideas can already be appreciated from the 2-point function in two dimensions \cite{Deser:1993yx}.
-This correlator also exhibits a type A anomaly, and the corresponding tensorial structure is naturally far simpler.
-In fact, the transverse and trace Ward identities alone constrain the momentum-space regulated correlator in $d$-dimensions to be
+This correlator also features a type A anomaly, and the corresponding tensorial structure is naturally much simpler.
+In fact, the transverse and trace Ward identities alone constrain the $d$-dimensional momentum-space regulated correlator to be